 The Ground Floor

-The ground floor has a laundry room and cloakroom with four beautifully proportioned main rooms: salon with TV, library with cosy sofas, grand dining room with marble floor, large, well equipped, eat-in kitchen and a separate scullery containing two dishwashers.
+The ground floor has a laundry room and cloakroom with four beautifully proportioned main rooms: salon with TV, snug library, grand dining room with marble floor, large, well equipped, eat-in kitchen and a separate scullery containing two dishwashers.

 The First Floor